KeithDeSantis/ChessEngine/README.md

 ## Construction

-The program makes uses of a couple design patterns, namely the singleton pattern which is used for the gameboard and a comprehensive history of moves that is kept for reference.
+The program makes uses of a couple design patterns, namely the singleton pattern which is used for the Gameboard and a comprehensive history of moves and (relatively) thought out abstraction.

 ## Gameplay

-The UI and UX is currently very rough and only done through ASCII as I focus on the backend and consturction of the engine, but I may update it in time.
+The UI and UX is currently very rough and only done through ASCII as I focus on the backend and construction of the engine, but I may update it in time.